bbauska/UC-Davis-JS-Basics/readme.md

   alt="Move script declaration to head of index.html." />
 </p>

-Even more if you want you could even take this even further by moving the declaration for the script here, up to the top of the file.
-I can put it in here the head, but I have to add the defer key word here.
-With defer it will make it run as if it&apos;s at the bottom of the page.
+Even more if you want you could take this further by moving the declaration for the script up to the top of the file.
+I can put it in the head, but I have to add the **defer** key word here.
+With **defer** it will make it run as if it&apos;s at the bottom of the page.
 And you&apos;ll see that still works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 504. test, remove defer and error (276) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">